Erythronium americanum: Fruit and sexual reproduction

-Bulb and asexual reproduction
+Corm and asexual reproduction

-A trout lily grows from a 15 to 28 mm oval underground bulb.
-The bulb is often located in the upper 11 cm of soil although it may be as deep as 30 cm.
-The bulbs of E. americanum are buried very deeply compared to other lily family plants.
-The bulbs are mostly composed of storage tissue containing large amounts of energy rich starch.
-The bulb is covered by a papery husk which is the remains of the previous year's stalk.
+A trout lily grows from a 15 to 28 mm oval underground corm.
+The corm is often located in the upper 11 cm of soil although it may be as deep as 30 cm.
+The corms of E. americanum are buried very deeply compared to other lily family plants.
+The corms are mostly composed of storage tissue containing large amounts of energy rich starch.
+The corm is covered by a papery husk which is the remains of the previous year's stalk.

 Trout lilies grow in colonies, some of which have been dated to be up to 300 years old.
-The individuals within a colony will often reproduce asexually via a "dropper" or from small bulbs budding off of the main bulb.
-A dropper is a tubular fleshy stem that grows out from a parent bulb, up toward the surface and then penetrates deep into the soil where another bulb is formed from the tip of the dropper.
-The stem connecting the daughter and parent bulb then dies.
+The individuals within a colony will often reproduce asexually via a "dropper" or from small bulbs budding off of the main corm.
+A dropper is a tubular fleshy stem that grows out from a parent corm, up toward the surface and then penetrates deep into the soil where another corm is formed from the tip of the dropper.
+The stem connecting the daughter and parent corm then dies.